newjersey/navigator.business.nj.gov/README.md

 of the interfaces in the domain.
 The top-level Express app is responsible for wiring the DynamoDB implementation into the router or anything that has a DB dependency.
 We use [jest-dynalite](https://github.com/freshollie/jest-dynalite) as a testing helper to mock out DynamoDB for testing.

+### Database schema & migrations

+DynamoDB isn't strongly schema'd, but we do expect objects of a certain structure to be returned to the frontend when we request user data.
+Sometimes we'll be changing the data structure and we need the database to be able to account for and understand this.

+We solve this by using **document versioning** and running **migrations** on individual documents as we retrieve them from storage.
+The documents are stored with a schema version number (which is stripped before sending to the frontend).
+On a get request for a document, if its version is out-of-date with the most recent, we run a series of migrations on it to map the data to the current structure.
+We then save that new document in the current version, and return it to the frontend.

+Reasons for this approach:
+- zero-downtime for the database anytime we change document schema
+- managed only in code, no need to handle AWS lambdas and streams to make a migration happen

+Notes about this approach:
+- in the database itself, various documents will be structured differently, as they will only be migrated when they are accessed.
+This isn't a concern if the documents are only ever accessed through the DB client layer, which performs the migrations as it accesses them

+#### Adding a new migration

+If you want to change the structure of the `UserData` object, here's how:

+1. **Create a new file** in `api/src/db/migrations` and name it `v{X}_descriptionHere.ts` where `{X}` is replaced by the next successive version.

+2. **Create a new type** in the file and name it `v{X}UserData` that defines the new structure of your new UserData type

+3. **Create a migration function** in the file with type signature `(v{X-1}UserData) => v{X}UserData` and in here, define the way that the previous version of the object should be mapped to the new structure.
+Test it.

+4. **Add the migration function to the list** of functions in `api/src/db/migrations/migrations.ts`.
+Make sure it's in order at its proper index.
+Do **NOT** skip versions because the index of this array must match the index that it is migrating from. ie, `migrate_v4_to_v5` must be at index 4 of this array.

+5. **Change the types** in `types.ts` for `UserData` (and `factories` and anywhere else needed) to reflect the newest version of the type to the rest of the code.

 ## Ports

 |                    | local dev & CI feature tests | local feature tests | unit tests |